omidz84/django-authentication-api/README.md

 # Django Authentication API

+## 🚀 Introduction
-This project provides a Django Authentication API using Django Rest Framework.
-It includes the following features:
+This project provides a powerful Django Authentication API using Django Rest Framework, enabling seamless user management for your applications.

+## ✨ Features
-1. Custom User Model: The project uses a custom user model to extend the default Django user model and include additional fields.
+- **Custom User Model:** The project utilizes a custom user model that extends the default Django user model, allowing you to include additional fields as per your requirements.

-2. User Registration: Users can register by providing necessary information such as username, email, and password.
+- **User Registration:** Simplify the user registration process by allowing users to create accounts with their desired credentials.

-3. User Login: Registered users can log in using their credentials.
+- **User Login:** Registered users can securely log in using their credentials and access authorized resources.

-4. User Logout: Authenticated users can log out of the system.
+- **User Logout:** Authenticated users can easily log out from the system for enhanced security.

-5. Generate Refresh Token: The API generates refresh tokens for users, which can be used to refresh authentication tokens.

-6. Forgot Password: Users can recover their forgotten passwords by following the password recovery process.

-7. User Profile: The API allows users to manage their profiles, including updating profile information.

-8. Custom Permissions: The project implements custom permissions to control user access to certain resources.
+- **Refresh Token Generation:** Generate refresh tokens to provide continuous authentication token renewal for extended user sessions.

+- **Forgot Password:** Implement a password recovery mechanism that enables users to retrieve their forgotten passwords.

+- **User Profile Management:** The API includes functionality to manage user profiles, empowering users to update their information with ease.

+- **Custom Permissions:** Establish granular control over user access to specific resources by leveraging custom permissions.

+## 📚 Documentation
+For detailed usage instructions and API endpoint documentation, please refer to our comprehensive documentation guide.

+## 🎨 Color Palette
+For a visually appealing user experience, we have used the following color palette:

+- Primary Color: #336699
+- Secondary Color: #FFC107
+- Accent Color: #28A745

+## 📝 Usage
+To get started with the Django Authentication API, follow the installation procedures outlined in the documentation.
+Make sure you have the necessary dependencies installed before running the application.

+## 🤝 Contributing
+We welcome contributions from the open-source community to enhance the functionality and usability of our Django Authentication API.
+Feel free to fork this repository, make improvements, and submit a pull request.

+## 📞 Contact
+If you have any questions, feedback, or concerns, please don't hesitate to get in touch with our support team at support@example.com.